How To Measure PDRacer Hulls

 Step 3 - Calculate Your Horizontal Shift

-We are going to use the stern end point to measure across to the station marks, but first we must figure how far in we have to shift this endpoint, because the hull grows in length when you add the transoms.
+We are going to use the stern end point to measure the station marks, but first we must figure how far to shift this endpoint.
+This is because most people cut the rocker from a sheet of plywood and then add the transoms later, this means the hull grows in length from the thickness of those transoms.

 The horizontal shift is (length - 90" / 2)